-Negative growth is affecting populations throughout the world and one of the hardest hit areas is the city of Budapest.
-The high point of the population in the city was in 1989 when the population reached 2.2 million.
-Since then, both tourism as well as permanent residence within the city has dwindled, with the current population dropping to 1.74 million.
+Negative growth is affecting populations throughout the world, and one of the hardest hit areas is the city of Budapest.
+The high point of the population in the city was in 1989 it reached 2.2 million.
+Since then, both tourism, as well as permanent residence within the city, has dwindled, with the current population dropping to 1.74 million.

-Tourism is one of Budapest's largest revenue sources.
-The city is not only one of the EU's largest, it is also among the most beautiful.
+Tourism is one of Budapest's most significant revenue sources.
+The city is not only one of the EU's largest; it is also among the most beautiful.
 Castillo Vajdahunyan, a perfectly preserved castle located in the city center, is one of its most breathtaking sites and attracts visitors from around the world.
 Budapest is also home to the Chain Bridge, which is spectacular and luminescent against the evening sky.

 The easiest way to get around quickly in Budapest is by using public transit.
 It is fast and quite reliable, and it's estimated that around 59% of the population uses the system each day to travel to and from work.
 Only 29% of residents drive a vehicle, while 11% of the city gets around by walking.
 With the high number of residents using public transit for their journeys to and from work, 73% of the population use the service at least once per week.

 The life expectancy of an area depends on many factors, including disease and availability of medical care to the population.
 The life expectancy of Budapest residents is on average 75.7 years, with males living an average of 71.9 years and females living up to 79 years.
 Budapest ranks 79th overall in the world for life expectancy.
 In terms of Budapest's demographics, males make up 47.6% of the population while women are the majority at 52.4%.

 Budapest is a city full of life, with a fascinating history and cultural heritage.
 While it is quite disheartening that the population is decreasing, Budapest is still one of the most beautiful cities in Europe.